elpheria/rpc-websockets/API.md

 Emits when a server error is raised.

+## RPCMethod

+An object which is returned by .register.
+Includes functions that can modify method's permissions.

+### rpcmethod.protected()

+Marks an RPC method as protected.
+The method will only be reachable if the client has successfully authenticated with .login.

+### rpcmethod.public()

+Marks an RPC method as public.
+All clients, both authenticated and anonymous will be able to use the method.
+This is set by default on .register.

 ## Namespaces
 Namespace represents a pool of sockets connected under a given scope identified by a pathname (eg: ```/chat```).
 Basically borrows ideas from ```socket.io```.